xamarin/docs-archive/recipes/ios/network/web_requests/download_a_file/README.md

 };
 ```

 -  Create the Url for the file to download:

 ```
-var url = new Uri("http://xamarin.com"); // Html home page
+var url = new Uri("http: //xamarin.com"); // Html home page
 ```

 -  Set the encoding to match the expected encoding of the file”